 - How do I implement conditional initialization with the UI Capture SDK?

-Other related documentation for Watson Customer Experience Analytics, Tealeaf, and Digital Analytics
+Other related documentation for Acoustic Analytics, Acoustic Experience Analytics (Tealeaf), and Digital Analytics

-- Tealeaf Android SDK overview: IBM Watson Customer Experience Analytics SDK for Android, standard and mobile editions
+- Acoustic Experience Analytics (Tealeaf) Android SDK overview: Acoustic Experience Analytics (Tealeaf) SDK for Android, standard and mobile editions

-- Tealeaf iOS SDK overview: IBM Watson Customer Experience Analytics SDK for iOS, standard and mobile editions
+- Acoustic Experience Analytics (Tealeaf) iOS SDK overview: Acoustic Experience Analytics (Tealeaf) SDK for iOS, standard and mobile editions

 - Tutorials for the SDK Manager: Getting started with the SDK Manager for Windows, Getting started with the SDK Manager for MacOS X and Linux